currinjs/CurrinJS/aio/content/guide/aot-compiler.md

 JIT compilation incurs a runtime performance penalty.
 Views take longer to render because of the in-browser compilation step.
-The application is bigger because it includes the Angular compiler and a lot of library code that the application won't actually need.
+The application is bigger because it includes the Currin compiler and a lot of library code that the application won't actually need.
 Bigger apps take longer to transmit and are slower to load.